-The Joint United Nations Programme on HIV/AIDS (UNAIDS) estimates that 42 million adults and children were living with the human immunodeficiency virus (HIV) or living with acquired immunodeficiency syndrome (AIDS) at the end of 2002, of which 5 million were new infections occurring in 2002 alone.
-Of the 42 million, 29.4 million are in sub-saharan Africa Over 95 percent of new infections are acquired in developing countries, and the majority of new infections are transmitted through heterosexual contact.
+The Joint United Nations Programme on HIV/AIDS (UNAIDS) estimates that 40 million adults and children were living with the human immunodeficiency virus (HIV) or living with acquired immunodeficiency syndrome (AIDS) at the end of 2003, of which 5 million were new infections occurring in 2003 alone.1 Of the 40 million, 31.6 million are in sub-saharan Africa1.
+Over 95 percent of new infections are acquired in developing countries, and the majority of new infections are transmitted through heterosexual contact.
 As such, it is clear that prevention of HIV will depend on a multi-pronged strategy that employs all available biological and behavioral prevention interventions.
-The UNAIDS and AIDS Control and Prevention (AIDSCAP) approach - including safer sex counseling, provision of condoms, and sexually transmitted disease (STD) control - has had considerable success in some countries.
-Vaccines and topical microbicides have entered into clinical testing, and male circumcision may also be studied as a means of prevention.